harveyr/easyrunner/README.md

 For faster (i.e., non-browser-automated) tests, I don't use this.

-Instead, if I'm running individual test methods, I use my [SublimeRunnyNose](https://github.com/harveyr/SublimeRunnyNose) plugin to run them straight from my editor.
+Instead, if I'm running individual test methods, I use something like my [SublimeRunnyNose](https://github.com/harveyr/SublimeRunnyNose) plugin to run them straight from my editor.
 Much preferred.

 ---